jgschmitz/HuggingWhale.AI/README.md

 ### 🔍 4.
 Hybrid Search
 When the user asks a question, we run vector + keyword search to pull back relevant chunks.

 ### ✨ 5.
-RAG Response
+Answer Generation with OpenAI
-Top matches are sent to GPT-4 to generate a helpful, grounded answer with context.
+Retrieved chunks are summarized and synthesized using OpenAI GPT-4, which formats a coherent, accurate response tailored to the user's query.

 🚀 Features <br>
 Automated Chunking: Utilizes recursive chunking strategies to preserve semantic coherence while respecting token limitations.